zama-ai/concrete-ml/docs/built-in-models/neural-networks.md

 # Neural networks

-Concrete ML provides simple built-in neural networks models with a scikit-learn interface through the `NeuralNetClassifier` and `NeuralNetRegressor` classes.
+This document introduces the simple built-in neural networks models that Concrete ML provides with a scikit-learn interface through the `NeuralNetClassifier` and `NeuralNetRegressor` classes.

+## Supported models

 |                                          Concrete ML                                          | scikit-learn                                                                                                 |
 | :-------------------------------------------------------------------------------------------: | ------------------------------------------------------------------------------------------------------------ |